 Growth Needs Motivation

 While changes can come from the outside, growth always comes from within you.
-Other people might support, help and encourage you – but ultimately, you have to want to grow.
+Other people might support, help, and encourage you – but ultimately, you have to want to grow.
 It takes energy and effort on a long-term basis … which means you need to keep up your motivation.

 Do You Need Change or Growth?

-At some times in our life, we may need to face up to big, radical changes.
+At some times in our lives, we may need to face up to big, radical changes.
 These can sometimes be painful to endure or even to contemplate … but on the other side lies a better life.

 So which situation are you in and how can you figure out whether you need change or growth?
 For me, the best way to distinguish between the two is to consider whether the situation you’re in could get better if you applied some thought and effort.
 If you feel that there’s no realistic hope for it ever improving, it might be time for a radical change.
 This is especially so if your current actions are making the situation worse.